arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 END_IF;
 ```

-The `counter` is a global variable for the client Opta™ which can be edited under `Global_vars`. `counter_rec`, on the other hand, is the Modbus variable storing information retrieved from the server Opta™.
-This variable was defined during the 'Read Input Registers' Modbus function's configuration.
+The `counter` is a global variable defined under `Global_vars`, while `counter_rec` is the Modbus variable storing data retrieved from the Server Opta™.
+This variable was configured during the *Read Input Registers Modbus function* setup.

-The complete workspace interface for client Opta™ should resemble the following image once the main PLC code has been successfully compiled and downloaded to the client Opta™:
+Once the main PLC code is compiled and downloaded, the workspace interface for the Client Opta™ should resemble the following:

 ![Arduino PLC IDE - Opta™ Client Main Code](assets/opta_plcide_client_mainCode.png)